trgao/Hako/README.md

 # Hako

 This is a project that I used to learn Swift and iOS app development.
-Used the MyAnimeList and Jikan API (and AniList API for retrieving the next episode airing schedule for animes).
+Used the MyAnimeList and [Tenrai](https://tenrai.org/) API (and AniList API for retrieving the next episode airing schedule for animes).

 <img src="images/top.png?" width="180" height="390"/> <img src="images/seasons.png?" width="180" height="390"/> <img src="images/search.png?" width="180" height="390"/>